rohan843/backend-engg-notes/README.md

 2. Server responds immediately with a handle.
 3. Server continues to process the request.
 4. Client uses the handle to check for the status.
 5. Server _does not_ respond until it has the response.
+(The short polling is kind of done locally at the server now; The client blocks until a response.)

 The crux is that we have a handle, and we can disconnect until later (when we do ask for the status).
 This decreases the number of requests on the network.